rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### Continuous Delivery
-Continuous delivery (**CD**)  is an extension of continuous integration since it automatically deploys all code changes to a testing and/or staging environment after the build stage.
+Continuous delivery (**CD**)  is an extension of continuous integration because it automatically deploys all code changes to a testing and/or staging environment after the build stage.

 This delivers our software to the doorway of production.